MyPython101/PerformanceTesting/README.md

 ### Disadvantage:
 Locust can be a costly mistake if done haphazardly, leading to inaccurate results and conclusions.
 Need Python programming knowledge to perform the test (must be very fimilar with Python to design complicated test case)

-## D. Applications:
-Performance testing should be performed for any kind of applications since we all want to know how our application is performed.
-We can guarantee the software applications can handle and manage the workload efficiently

 ## E. Reference: